-Awards of the Stress and Anxiety Research Society
+Awards of the Stress, Trauma, Anxiety, and Resilience Society

 The STAR Society presents annual awards in three different categories.
 If not stated otherwise, the annual deadline for submissions is February 28th.

 Submissions should include a cover letter with your mailing address, telephone number and e-mail address and be sent as an email attachment.

 Please send your submission and address any queries to:

 1. STAR Lifetime Career Award

 This award is presented annually to honour a current member of the STAR society who has a long and distinguished history of scientific contributions to one or more of the following areas: stress, coping, emotions and health.

 Nominees must be (a) either 20 years past the granting of their doctoral degree or at least 50 years old at the time of nomination, and (b) a Member of STAR.
 The award recipient will be asked to serve on a committee to select subsequent award winners.

 Anyone, including a candidate him or herself, may nominate a stress researcher for the award.
 Nomination material includes: (a) nominee’s curriculum vitae and (b) name, address, phone, fax, and email of nominator and nominee.